Above: Bespoke gold & silver ball hoop earrings from Elin Horgan Jewellery

 For a bold design with plenty of delicious texture then look no further than jewellery designer and maker Rosie Kent’s range of handmade hoops.
 My favourites are the Source chunky hoop earrings which are available in recycled silver and yellow gold plated recycled silver.

-I'm also a huge fan (of course!) of my Small atomic hoop earrings which come in both gold plate and silver.
+I'm also a huge fan (of course!) of my Gold Small Atomic Hoop Earrings which have a pared back space-age design.
 These are a really enduring style that I've been making for years and are still really popular.
 They really do go with everything.

 I hope you found that rather extensive list of my favourite hoop earring styles useful.
 They are such a timeless piece of jewellery that they're really worth investing in and there are so many amazing designs out there that you're sure to find one (if not many) to love.